Visiting Patients in Hospital

 General rules for ward visiting

-• The two visitors do not have to be the same two visitors throughout the duration of the patient’s hospital stay, but friends and family are encouraged to coordinate between themselves before visiting or contacting the ward to lessen the burden on staff.
+- The two visitors do not have to be the same two visitors throughout the patient’s hospital stay, but friends and family are encouraged to coordinate visiting between themselves before arriving at hospital.

 Emergency Department (ED)